 | 4:30-5:00 PM | End-of-day Slack update, plan tomorrow |

-Case Study: Buffer’s Remote-First Success
+Case Study: Buffer’s Remote-First Setup Model

 - Start with the essentials.
-A laptop stand, external keyboard, and decent headset cost under $200 and cover 80% of your needs.
+A laptop stand, external keyboard, and decent headset cost under $200 and cover 80% of needs.

 - Chair before desk.
-Your body spends 8+ hours a day in that chair—invest accordingly.
+Your body spends 8+ hours a day in that chair — invest accordingly.

 - Protect your internet.
 A $10 Ethernet cable and a practiced hotspot plan eliminate 90% of connection anxiety.